Turtle Back Zoo: Reptile center

 The $4.6 million reptile house and education center, the zoo's first indoor exhibit, opened in June 2006.
 When the 4000 sqft reptile center opened, it contained a pair of nine-foot-long "black dragons", a species of monitor lizard which was discovered in Malaysia in 2005 and has yet to receive a scientific name.
-The Reptile House contains amphibians like the Eastern hellbender and also the Lake Titicaca frog, some birds, and other reptiles including the Caiman lizard and a rare African dwarf crocodile.
+The Reptile House contains amphibians like the Eastern hellbender and also the Lake Titicaca frog, some birds, and other reptiles including the caiman lizard, the Reticulated python, and a rare African dwarf crocodile.

 Island Giants

 Island Giants is a new sub-attractional exhibit which opened in September 2023.
 It is the new home for the Komodo dragon and American alligator, the former which was previously housed inside the Reptile Center.
 Three Malayan gharials, which also previously lived at the Reptile Center, are located in an indoor exhibit located next to the American alligator.
-Island Giants also serves as the new home for the three Aldabra tortoises.

 Amazing Asia

 This regional exhibit is home to white-cheeked gibbons, red pandas, clouded leopards, a pygmy slow loris, knobbed hornbill and an amur and snow leopard exhibit.
-The gibbon habitat, a $1.8 million exhibit that opened in 2009 as the first exhibit for Amazing Asia, contains an 11000 sqft outdoor mesh tent habitat that is home to the zoo's five white-cheeked gibbons.
+The gibbon habitat, a $1.8 million exhibit that opened in 2009 as the first exhibit for Amazing Asia, contains an 11000 sqft outdoor mesh tent habitat that is home to the zoo's five white-cheeked gibbons, recently, the zoo reopened its gibbon exhibit after it was being renovated.
 The leopard exhibit is one of the latest exhibits, opening in 2018.
 After Amazing Asia was renovated in September 2022, the exhibit allowed the zoo's red pandas and clouded leopards to have more room to roam.

 African Adventure

 In May 2016, the zoo opened their three-acre African Adventure attraction.
-The $7 million addition is designed to mimic an African Savannah and contains four Masai giraffes.
-In addition the exhibit contains elands, bongos, a pair of Abyssinian ground hornbills, White-faced whistling ducks, ostriches, and bonteboks.
+The $7 million addition is designed to mimic an African Savannah and contains a herd of 5 Masai giraffes.
+In addition, the exhibit contains zebras (upcoming), ostriches, and the endangered bongo antelope.
 As of spring 2017, this ancient exhibit includes lions and a pack of spotted hyenas.

 Shores of Africa

-Penguins at the Shores of Africa.
+Penguins inside the Shores of Africa penguin house.

-Shores of Africa forms part of the African Adventure and features a penguin enclosure that's home to Pink-backed pelicans and is full of African penguins that swim in an indoor pool.
+Shores of Africa forms part of the African Adventure and features an enclosure that is home to Pink-backed pelicans and the zoo's African penguins that swim in an indoor pool.
 Guests are able to experience underwater viewing while watching the penguins.
-This small dark exhibit is also home to a Lesser bushbaby.
+It also features a small nocturnal exhibit that contains a Lesser bushbaby.

-Sea lions and Touch tank
+Stingray Touch Tank

-This exhibit features an 82,000-gallon pool for California sea lions and a 1,600-gallon touch tank for sting rays and small sharks, along with space for education programs and special events.
-This $5.5 million exhibit was opened in 2013.
+This popular exhibit features a 1,600-gallon touch tank for Cownose rays and epaulette sharks.
+It also features an Indo-pacific reef tank home to coral and various tropical fish and invertebrates, along with a space for education programs and special events.
+This $5.5 million exhibit was opened in 2013, along with a former sea lion pool.